Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Bifurcation master equation and a Feigenbaum-like constant

-The agreement between the numerically calculated values of $\gamma^c_n$ and \eqref{eq:EMSAdSgammaestimate} is excellent.
-In fact, once the Feigenbaum-like constant was noticed, the expression \eqref{eq:EMSAdSgammaestimate} became vital in speeding up the binomial search algorithm, since it may be used to both define the initial center and interval of the search to great precision.
+In fact, once the Feigenbaum-like constant was noticed, the expression \eqref{eq:EMSAdSgammaestimate} became vital in speeding up the binomial search algorithm, since it may be used to define both the initial center and the interval of the search to great precision.

 Thus

 or we may fit

 where the constant $\epsilon$ accumulates all the deviations from \eqref{eq:EMSAdSgammaestimate}.
 This constant is numerically consistent with